elijah-atkins/BW-Marketing-Page/README.md

 * [x] Verify that you have LESS installed correctly by running lessc -v in your terminal, if you don't get a version message back, reach out to your team lead for help.
 * [x] Open your terminal and navigate to your preprocessing project by using the cd command
-* [x] Once in your project's root folder, run the following command `less-watch-compiler less css index`.less
+* [x] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
 * [x] Verify your compiler is working correctly by changing the background-color on the html selector to red in your index.less file.
 * [x] Once you see the red screen, you can delete that style and you're ready to start on the next task